A Skeptic's Firsthand Account of Meditating Like the Celebs

 Why do celebrities need to take a class on happiness?
 This I had to experience.

-In a dimly lit room, cushions, blankets and retractable seats with backrests were scattered across the room, all facing the center-front of a modern, temple-like interior.
-Some just sat squarely on the floor, with a straight back—to create a better conduit for energy.
+In a dimly lit room, cushions, blankets and retractable seats with backrests were scattered across the floor, all facing the center-front of a modern, temple-like interior.
+Some just sat squarely on the ground, with a straight back—to create a better conduit for energy.
 However, whatever position was comfortable was recommended, so you don't move or fidget throughout the class, which could distract others.

-In the first 15 minutes, our instructor, Heather Prete, started off with explaining her background: She studied with Buddhist monks for eight years, is a UCLA certified mindfulness facilitator and looks 10 years younger than her actual age (a possible testament to the stress-relieving perks of meditation).
+In the first 15 minutes, our instructor, Heather Prete, explained her background: She studied with Buddhist monks for eight years, is a UCLA certified mindfulness facilitator and looks 10 years younger than her actual age (a possible testament to the stress-relieving perks of meditation).

 Mind blown.